Couve Clover Run – 3, 7 & 10 miles

 Cost Includes: A great price for a fun event, runner's shirt, cool medal, music, food, beer & so much more!

-• Technical runner's t-shirt • Finisher's medal • Post-event food, soup, Franz rolls, Deschutes Brewery beer, Kombucha, coffee, treats & more • Post-event festivities • Sense of accomplishment – Feels so good! • Giving back to the Community - Priceless!
+• Technical runner's t-shirt • Finisher's medal • Post-event meal and Deschutes Brewery beer, Kombucha, coffee, treats & more • Post-event festivities • Sense of accomplishment – Feels so good! • Giving back to the Community - Priceless!

 Shirts guaranteed only to those participants that have registered a month before race day.
 Quantities/sizes limited for those registering after that date.
 There will be no post-race shirt orders.

 Bring the obvious - running/walking shoes & gear, your bib number, etc. Watch the weather closely.
 The show goes on no matter what the weather is doing.
 Fortunately, if you're dressed correctly, it shouldn't matter.
 If it's raining, you may want to layer with a water-proof running jacket.
 If it's cold, wear some running gloves.
 Vaseline is always a good idea on any spots that might rub (underarms, under the 'girls' aka breast area, inner thighs, feet).
 Wear your Bib Number on the front of your shirt/jacket which also includes your disposeable chip timing piece.
 Watch for the cameras en route and give us a big cheesy smile!
 Photos are FREE so give us your best post and make this race photo your profile shot!